Charles Laughlin

-Charles D. Laughlin, Jr. (born 1938) is a neuroanthropologist known primarily for having co-founded a school of neuroanthropological theory called "biogenetic structuralism."
+Charles D. Laughlin Jr. (born 1938) is an American neuroanthropologist known primarily for having co-founded a school of neuroanthropological theory called "biogenetic structuralism."
 Laughlin is an emeritus professor of anthropology and religion at Carleton University in Ottawa, Canada.

 Biography

-Following service in the American air force, Laughlin completed his undergraduate work in anthropology with a concentration in philosophy at San Francisco State University.
+Following service in the American Air Force, Laughlin completed his undergraduate work in anthropology with a concentration in philosophy at San Francisco State University.
 He then did graduate work in anthropology at the University of Oregon, beginning in 1966.
 His doctoral dissertation was based on fieldwork conducted among a small tribe in northeast Uganda called the So (aka Tepeth, Tepes; see Laughlin and Allgeier 1979).
 Laughlin's choice of the So was influenced by conversations he had with Colin Turnbull, who had worked with nearby peoples.
 Laughlin completed his dissertation, Economics and Social Organization among the So of Northeastern Uganda, and received his Ph.D. in 1972 while he was assistant professor of anthropology at the State University of New York at Oswego.
 He continued his studies during a postdoctoral fellowship at the Institute of Neurological Sciences at the University of Pennsylvania.